mco-gh/mco.dev/content/post/politics/gaza3.md

 - 104 schools (70%) have either been destroyed or sustained major damage
 - 7% of the pre-war water supply
 - 1 shower for every 4,500 people
-- 1 toilet for every 220
+- 1 toilet for every 220 people
 - 142 UNRWA workers have been killed
 - 128 UN buildings have been damaged
 - 1 in 4 households are already at risk of starvation